httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 ## Opportunistic Commitment

-A alternative service can commit to providing a secured alternative by including a `commit` member in the http-opportunistic well-known resource.
+A alternative service can commit to providing a secured alternative by including a `commit` member in the http-opportunistic well-known resource (see {{well-known}}).
 This field includes an interval in seconds.

 ~~~ example
 {